 These words from Emma Lazarus’s famous 1883 sonnet can be found at the plaque at the base of the Statue of Liberty.
 Lady Liberty is one of the United States’ most prominent attractions, standing as a symbol of freedom and democracy.
 She draws in an astonishing 3.5 million visitors per year, and we can understand why!
 Want to learn more about the statue and its significance?
 You’re at the right place then, keep reading.

 Pro Tip: If you’re planning a visit to NYC, check out our article on how to visit the Statue of Liberty & Ellis Island.
 Joining a tour is a great way to secure tickets and get insight from experts.
-Check out our Statue of Liberty tours from NYC and where to stay in NYC.
+Or you can check out other things to do and where to stay in NYC.

 Who Designed It